JUSTYNAYANG/Python/Final Project/notes.md

 - create the images
 - make different stages for the duck for different directions
 - allow the duck to move

+to do 6/7
+- finish maze
+to do for next week
+- monster
+- hearts
+- attack